BolajiAyodeji/Blogposts/ckcejvu12004m8rs11wgm0kgw.md

 ![GitHub screenshot.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1594277554831/g90tgFMHm.png)

 - Click on the checkbox: **Initialize this repository with a README**.
-This will create a **README.md** file inside your **<Username>/<Username>** repository.
+This will create a `README.md` file inside your **<Username>/<Username>** repository.

 ![Screenshot 2020-07-09 at 7.58.56 AM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1594277960735/ckdAt2xy0.png)

 ## STEP TWO

 > A README file contains information about other files in a directory or archive of computer software.
-A form of documentation, it is usually a simple plain text file called READ.ME, README.TXT, README.md, README.1ST – or simply README.
+A form of documentation, it is usually a simple plain text file called `READ.ME`, `README.TXT`, `README.md`, `README.1ST` – or simply README.
 The file's name is generally written in uppercase letters. ~ [Wikepedia](https://en.wikipedia.org/wiki/README)

-Now you have the README.md file in your *✨special✨ repository*, that's all you need.
+Now you have the `README.md` file in your *✨special✨ repository*, that's all you need.
 Edit the file as you deem fit (add images, text, tables, lists, embeds and anything else markdown supports).
-The README.md will automatically appear on your public GitHub profile!
+The README file will automatically appear on your public GitHub profile!

 ![GitHub screenshot.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1594278115318/8hu4yN9mQ.png)